ericsnoddy/Xelda/README.md

 e to cycle weapon
-space to attack and to select upgrade left control to cast spell tab to pause/open upgrade menu
+space to attack and to select upgrade left control to cast spell tab to pause/open upgrade men